-Is it not amazing that complex numbers 1 can be used for physics?
-Robert Musil (a mathematician educated in Vienna), in "Verwirrungen des Zögling Törlefs"2, expressed the amazement of a youngster confronted with the applicability of imaginaries, states that, at the beginning of any computation involving imaginary numbers are "solid" numbers which could represent something measurable, like lengths or weights, or something else tangible; or are at least real numbers.
-At the end of the computation, there are also such "solid" numbers.
+Is it not amazing that complex numbers1 can be used for physics?
+Robert Musil (an Austrian novelist and mathematician), in "Verwirrungen des Zögling Törlefs"2, has expressed the amazement of a youngster confronted with the applicability of imaginaries, by stating that, at the beginning of any computation involving imaginary numbers are "solid" numbers which could represent something measurable, like lengths or weights, or something else tangible; or are at least real numbers.
+At the end of the computation, there are also such "solid" entities.
 But the beginning and the end of the computation are connected by something seemingly nonexisting.
 Does this not appear, Musil's Zögling Törlefs wonders, like a bridge crossing an abyss with only a bridge pier at the very beginning and one at the very end, which could nevertheless be crossed with certainty and securely, as if this bridge would exist entirely?

-In what follows, a very brief review of complex analysis, or, by another term, function theory, will be presented.
-For much more detailed introductions to complex analysis, including proofs, take, for instance, the "classical" books 3, among a zillion of other very good ones 4.
-We shall study complex analysis not only for its beauty but also because it yields very important analytical methods and tools; for instance for the solution of (differential) equations and the computation of definite integrals.
+In what follows, a very brief review of complex analysis, or, by another term, theory of complex functions, will be presented.
+For much more detailed introductions to complex analysis, including proofs, take, for instance, a "classical" introduction, 3among a zillion of other very good ones.4 We shall study complex analysis not only for its beauty but also because it yields very important analytical methods and tools; for instance for the solution of (differential) equations and the computation of definite integrals.
 These methods will then be required for the computation of distributions and Green's functions, as well for the solution of differential equations of mathematical physics - such as the Schrödinger equation.